-- Quality – Box stores are big on carrying the cheapest bikes.
+- Quality – Box stores are big on carrying the cheapest options.
 The frames are mostly durable but extremely heavy.
-Where these bikes bite you in the butt is with their drivetrain and wheels.
+Where these bikes bite you in the butt is with their drive train and wheels.
 Made of cheap, flimsy material, the entire apparatus flexes too much ever to get it to shift smoothly.
 I often talk to customers who are dejectedly bringing their “mountain bike” in for repairs following their first real off-road experience.
 They are shocked to discover that a new wheel to replace the one that just folded on them costs more than their entire bike did.

-- Fit – Box stores often only carry one size, and even commit the cardinal sin of selling bikes based on TIRE size instead of FRAME size.
+- Fit – Box stores often only carry one size, and even commit the cardinal sin of selling bicycles based on TIRE size instead of FRAME size.
 This means you get an uncomfortable ride.
 Your knees hurt.
 Your back hurts.
 Your neck hurts.
 All because you have the wrong size.

 Brands to stay away from include: Mongoose, GNC, Denali, Takura, Jeep